 Michelle has also turned 38 written journals into her "There's Always F**king Somethin'" BLOG.
 Her novel is currently being written right now.

-Michelle is RECURRING on 2 on Prime-time TV shows, and 4 Web-series on YouTube.
+Michelle is recurring on 2 on Prime-time TV shows, and 4 Web-series on YouTube.
 In March of 2018, Michelle worked on her first episode of "9-1-1" for Season #1, which is on FOX produced by Ryan Murphy Productions.
 Michelle has since shot 10 Episodes and portrays the character "Officer Carol Branford."
 "9-1-1" has now become the #1 Scripted Series on TV, beating out "This is Us" in the Prime-time Ratings.
-CONGRATS to the entire cast and crew for their hard work and dedication to their craft!
-"9-1-1" just wrapped shooting Season #4 and can be seen on FOX on Monday nights at 800pm.
+Congratulations to the entire cast and crew for their hard work and dedication to their craft!
+"9-1-1" also has been picked for syndication on the USA Network airing in 4 hour blocks on Wednesday nights.
+Season #5 can be seen on FOX on Monday nights at 800pm.

 In October 2018, Michelle shot the incredible web-series, DIRT, for BRAT Productions, playing "Randi Roach," a Mob Boss, who owns everything in town.
 Randi expects respect and subservience from everyone at all times, even from her own child, "River Roach," played by Social Media Star, Hunter Rowland!
 Subscribe to the BRAT Channel on YouTube, to catch up on Season 1 and Season 2!
 DIRT began streaming Season 2 in January of 2019 and is ready for you to binge watch.
 Michelle recently WON the "Silver People's Telly Award" for her portrayal of this malicious and horrible Mob Boss, CONGRATS!!!